jqug/neonatal-monitoring/README.md

 n × 2 matrix in which each row represents `[start index stop index]` for a particular episode of blood sampling.
 Indices are relative to the start of the 24 hour monitoring period.

-# How to run the Matlab demo
+## How to run the Matlab demo

-To run the demo, cd to directory babymonitoringdemo.
-Start Matlab and run the command 'chooseexperiment'.
+Start Matlab and run the command `chooseexperiment`.

-Experiment with the system by editing the files in the 'settings' directory.
+Experiment with the system by editing the files in the `settings` directory.

-See doc/overview.pdf for high-level details of the code.
+See `doc/overview.pdf` for high-level details of the code.

-# Packages required
+## Packages required

 Bayes Net Toolbox: http://bnt.sourceforge.net/
 (for the 'learn\_kalman' function)